npcooley/LiTRE/README.md

 # An extremely minimal code example of what’s going on

-This code mirrors some of our internal tests, and gives a fairly good representation of both how the code works, and one of the areas where this task is difficult.
+This code mirrors some of our internal tests, and gives a fairly good representation of both the workflow, and one of the areas where this task is difficult.
 Two relatively distantly related assemblies from within the same genus can be compared for candidate equivalog pairs, though much further beyond that gets out of the scope of a readme document.
 Their relative divergence can be visualized both in the